-Gaudino’s blends the traditional Italian market experience with a modern approach to casual dining.
-Our success will be measured by providing you with a uniquely positive experience at every visit.
+Gaudino’s blends a modern approach to casual Italian dining with a traditional market experience.
+Our success is measured by providing our customers with a uniquely positive experience at every visit.

 WHAT WE VALUE:

-It’s you who make Gaudino’s come alive, and that’s why our commitment to service and quality is a top priority.
-Whether dining in, carrying out, or browsing through our market, we want you to have a satisfying experience every time.
+You make Gaudino’s come alive, and that’s why our commitment to quality and service is our highest priority.
+Whether dining in, carrying out, or browsing our market, we want you to have a satisfying experience every visit.

-Our location and history is what makes the Gaudino’s dream possible and it is our goal to serve and be active in the community.
+Our location and history in St. Clair Shores is what makes the Gaudino’s dream possible and it is our goal to serve and be active in the community.

 The quality of your experience is important to us, and providing a comfortable atmosphere is paramount to our success.
 We are committed to creating a safe, clean, and welcoming environment for our customers and our team members to enjoy.